rotationalio/pyensign/README.md

 	committed: 2023-08-07 17:24:42.930920
 ```

-The `Event` object contains methods for acking and nacking an event back to the Ensign service.
-Subscribers should normally call `Event.ack()` once the event has been successfully consumed, or `Event.nack()` if the event needs to be redelivered.
+The `Event` object contains coroutines for acking and nacking an event back to the Ensign service.
+Subscribers should normally invoke `Event.ack()` once the event has been successfully consumed, or `Event.nack()` if the event needs to be redelivered.

 ### Design patterns